This page was by Richard Kriss on February 7, 2017

 Cool picture of the Austin, TX BATS exiting the Congress Street bridge to pig out on Mosquitoes.
 City-Data blurb on Austin, TX.

 Austin, TX with a SNOW dusting without rain on 4-Feb-2011.
-On 10-Oct-2011 we finally got rain - the first since Sep 2010.
-The Austin, Texas summer of 2011 was recorded as the hottest ever summer in US history with 96 days over 100 Deg-F. It rained in early June and mid Sep but not a drop in Oct, Nov or Dec 2012.
-In early Jan 2013 we had a long overdue rain with another in April 2013.
-Winter was cancelled for 2013 due to lack of participation.
+The Austin, Texas summer of 2011 was recorded as the hottest ever summer in US history with 96 days over 100 Deg-F. Any rain here is big deal!

 Picture of the five Hams in our family.

 Like many other amateur operators I enjoy working DX.
-This is a link to a table showing the AA5VU DXCC Countries (or entities) confirmed and worked as of May 9, 2013.
-Yes, I upload all QSO's to LoTW.
+This is a link to a table showing the AA5VU DXCC Countries (or entities) confirmed and worked as of August 2016.
+Included below the DXCC table is a blurb about my participation in the 2014 ARRL Centennial QSO Party.
+In addition, I had fun as one of the 2014 W1AW/P Texas stations.
+Yes, I upload all QSO's to the ARRL's LoTW.

 This is a copy of my tip for a DX Quick Check published on page -73- of the November 2012 issue of QST.
 I find the listing useful and it is used daily.

-I log all QSO's in fldigi then export monthly to LoTW and to Aether by Andrew AC7CF for the station.
+I log all QSO's in fldigi and export them to LoTW and to Aether by Andrew AC7CF for the station log.